 (m) the ability to make measurements on and interpret data from living systems, addressing the problems associated with the interaction between living and non-living materials and systems

 The curriculum follows a standard first year engineering sequence of mathematics, chemistry, physics, and introductory engineering courses.
 The second year coursework will expand to include life sciences (biology, organic chemistry), more specialized engineering sciences, and the initial biomedical engineering courses.
 Life sciences and engineering sciences continue in the 3rd year, but the focus is on biomedical engineering with biomedical measurement and techniques labs and the "domain" courses.
 Each of the 6 domain courses (students are required to take at least 3) are intended to build on previous engineering and life sciences courses to truly integrate engineering with biology and medicine.
 Pedagogically similar (each domain course emphasizes creativity, technical communication, in silico modeling and simulation, hands-on experiments), the domain courses are pathways to advanced biomedical engineering courses and research.
-The 4th year has three distinctive features: a requirement for students to take two advanced-level BME courses, an individually designed and approved 3-course sequence of professional engineering electives (allowing students to pursue independent research projects, honors theses, minors, or other engineering courses), and the 2-quarter team design project.
+The 4th year has three distinctive features: a requirement for students to take one advanced-level BME course, an individually designed and approved 2-course sequence of professional engineering electives (allowing students to pursue independent research projects, honors theses, minors, or other engineering courses), and the 2-semester team design project.
 The design projects will allow student engineering teams with 4-5 members to work with a disabled client from the local community.
-For these real-world, open-ended experiences, students will determine what is needed and will design and construct a device to meet their client's needs, with a public show of the designs spring of the senior year.
+For these real-world, open-ended experiences, students will determine what is needed and will design and construct a device to meet their client's needs, with a public show of the designs in the spring of the senior year.

-Students may combine the Biomedical Engineering major with OSU's pre-med or other pre-health/pre-professional curricula, though students who choose to do so should plan their course schedule well in advance as completing all the requirements in 4 years may require taking very full course loads certain quarters and/or summer classes.
+Students may combine the Biomedical Engineering major with OSU's pre-med or other pre-health/pre-professional curricula, though students who choose to do so should plan their course schedule well in advance as completing all the requirements in 4 years may require taking very full course loads certain semesters and/or summer classes.